tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 "Lars, what?
 No. It's not a kid."

-She was peeling and stamping invitations in our tiny 625 square foot apartment.
+She was peeling and stamping invitations on our dining room table.
 "Well then what is it?
 I thought we agreed to no bachelor parties.
 I thought.
 We agreed that those were for people who were ready for a wedding but not the marriage.
 I don't care if it is Tradition."
 She stamped the envelop extra hard.

 "No, it's nothing like that.
 Trust me."
 I shuddered just thinking about it.
 "It's not any kind of thing I would be doing if I didn't have to."